 - Windows 11: How To Check if Your PC is Compatible For Upgrade

-If your computer is not older than 5-6 years then you should see TPM 2.0 and secure boot features in the BIOS.
-All the newer laptops and motherboards are equipped with trusted platform module and UEFI.
+If your computer is not older than 5-6 years, then you should see the TPM 2.0 and secure boot features in the UEFI/BIOS.
+All the newer laptops and motherboards are equipped with trusted platform modules and UEFI.

-Open BIOS menu and find the TPM option under the CPU configuration settings and enable the feature, if your CPU supports overclocking then you will find this setting in overclocking profile.
+Open the BIOS menu and find the TPM option under the CPU configuration settings and enable the feature; if your CPU supports overclocking, then you will find this setting in overclocking profile.